loopspace/microbit/ziphalo/README.md

    round the ring (taking 1 second) and each time it passes the green light, it bumps it on one place.
 Similarly, the blue light gets bumped by the green.
 Press button A to start and stop.
+* `down.py`  Uses the accelerometer to figure out which way is up.

+The other programs were used in experimenting.